Organic SEO vs PPC vs Hybrid

 The Hybrid Approach

-I would recommend the hybrid approach for most niches as it generates both long lasting rankings for your brand, as well as instant results where it’s necessary.
+I would recommend the hybrid approach for most niches.
+It generates both long lasting rankings for your brand, as well as instant results where it’s necessary.
 If you’d like to find out more on the debate between organic and PPC you can check out this blog which also looks at the argument.

-As well as these two popular methods, there are plenty of other internet marketing tricks that you can use to maximise sales and bring in new customers.
+As well as these two popular methods, there are plenty of other internet marketing tricks that you can use.
+Many of these can help maximise sales and bring in new customers.
 It’s all about making the most of every potential customer, and every person who visits your site.
 Somebody looking for a service you provide could land on your page, read some information, and then leave without enquiring with you.
 Instead of letting that potential sale get away, you can try to bring them back by being proactive and using a few handy tips.

 This example below shows a Facebook ad I saw earlier on today.
 As you can see, the post is getting plenty of likes, comments shares and general traffic so this campaign seems to be working really well.
 These earphones actually look kinda cool, too.

 So after clicking on the wireless earphones above and having a look through their site, my cookies were then tracked on my computer to trigger more ads in relation to that product.
 Below is a prime example of retargeting taking place.
-Literally 5 minutes after viewing the wireless earphones above, I scrolled through Facebook again to find that the very popular Beats by Dre wireless headphones were running a sponsored campaign on my feed.
+Literally 5 minutes after viewing the wireless earphones above, I scrolled through Facebook again.
+I found that the very popular Beats by Dre wireless headphones were running a sponsored campaign on my feed.
 Coincidence?
 I think not.

-By offering your website visitors a chance to sign up to an email newsletter, you can let them know about new products and latest offers from your company.
+Offer your website visitors a chance to sign up to an email newsletter.
+You can let them know about new products and latest offers from your company.
 Getting plenty of people to sign up for regular updates will allow you to build a database of potential customers.
-Then, you can then send out marketing emails notifying them of things they might be interested in.
-Again, this is a proactive method which attracts people to buy something that they weren’t necessarily thinking about before receiving your email.
-This also can be good for your site rankings because these users might click on a link directly or do a branded search for your company or products and this is great for traffic.
+Then, you can then send out marketing emails notifying them of things they might have an interest in.
+Again, this is a proactive method which attracts people to buy something.
+They might not have necessarily been thinking about it before receiving your email.
+This also can be good for your site rankings.
+These users might click on a link directly or do a branded search for your company or products and this is great for traffic.
 To find out more about direct traffic and branded searches, click here.

 On the whole, an online marketing strategy which makes the most of these different techniques and implements them in an effective way is going to be most successful.
-It is important to figure out what combination is going to work best for your niche, and apply those methods to your campaign.
+It is important to figure out what combination is going to work best for your niche.
+You can then apply those methods to your campaign.

 Please leave a comment below if you would like to tell us your thoughts on organic SEO, PPC and proactive digital marketing.
 We’d love you hear what you think!